 In 2002 we began working with Cornwall Council, Cornwall Development Company, Arts Council England, Redruth Town Council and the European Regional Development Fund to develop the former Redruth Grammar School into offices and managed workspaces.
 We bought the premises from the County Council in 2005 and gradually converted the former classrooms into a home for a community of about 100 artists and makers.

-The opening of 50 new studios in the Percy Williams Building enabled our already established community to expand and diversify further still and we now have over 200 people working on site.
-This was Phase 1 of our redevelopment plans and we are in the process of applying for funding for phase 2 which involves developing further new-build studios.
+The opening of 50 new studios in the Percy Williams Building in June 2015 doubled our capacity and enabled our already established community to expand and diversify further still, we now have over 200 people working on site.
+This was Phase 1 of our redevelopment plan, Phase 2 will begin in summer 2019.

 Our aim is to create a nationally significant cluster of businesses and practitioners on site who will raise Cornwall’s reputation for creative excellence, work together to maximise knowledge exchange and innovative collaboration, act as a magnet to attract more businesses to our area and contribute to the regeneration of Redruth.

 The Phase 2 project is receiving up to £1,452,743 of funding from the England European Regional Development Fund as part of the European Structural and Investment Funds Growth Programme 2014-2020.
 The Ministry of Housing, Communities and Local Government (and in London the intermediate body Greater London Authority) is the Managing Authority for European Regional Development Fund.
 Established by the European Union, the European Regional Development Fund helps local areas stimulate their economic development by investing in projects which will support innovation, businesses, create jobs and local community regeneration.